AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 This section describes the network behavior analytics feature of Aviatrix CoPilot.

+You access the network behavior analytics feature in CoPilot by going to Home > Security Services > Anomaly Detection or typing Anomaly in the navigation search.

-In Anomalies, you can enable CoPilot to perform continuous network behavior analysis on your cloud workloads on a per VPC/VNet basis so that CoPilot can learn the routine behaviors of the VPC/VNets based on a group of metrics.
+In the Anomaly Detection page, you can enable CoPilot to perform continuous network behavior analysis on your cloud workloads on a per VPC/VNet basis so that CoPilot can learn the routine behaviors of the VPC/VNets based on a group of metrics.
 The analysis enables CoPilot to detect any unusual network behaviors (anomalies) that could represent threats on your network, systems being down, high traffic for a planned launch, or some other abnormal behavior.
 You can choose to be alerted when anomalies are detected so you can carry out any needed network operations activities to secure your workloads.

 **How Does Network Behavior Analytics Work?**